Pixel Perfect (film)

-Pixel Perfect is a 2004 Disney Channel Original Movie.
+Pixel Perfect is a 2004 American science fiction comedy film released as a Disney Channel Original Movie.
 It aired in the United States on January 16, 2004, and in the United Kingdom on January 21, 2004.

 Plot

 Teenager Roscoe is trying to help his best friend, Samantha.
 Sam's band, the Zetta Bytes, is struggling.
 Despite her vocal talents and guitar skills, Sam is told that she needs to dance in order for their band to succeed.
 Roscoe uses his father's computerized holographic equipment to create a sentient, autonomous humanoid hologram called Loretta to dance for the band.

 At their first gig, a school dance, Loretta is a big hit with the audience.
 The entire band loves her, except for Sam, who is jealous of Loretta's "perfection," and suspects that Roscoe likes Loretta more than her.
 Despite her feelings, Sam agrees to take care of Loretta to keep Roscoe's father from finding and deleting her.
 The Zetta Bytes second performance goes well - until the very end when Loretta starts to lose her pattern, and the crowd realizes she is a hologram.
 After a moment of silence, the crowd erupts in applause.
 The novelty of a holographic rockstar catapults the Zetta Bytes to fame.
 Sam becomes jealous of the attention Loretta is receiving while Loretta struggles with her identity as a software computer program and hologram.
 She wants to experience life as a real human being.
 After a major argument with Roscoe, Loretta escapes into the internet, and emails herself to Sam's computer.
 Roscoe becomes frantic, and rushes to Sam's place for help.

 During which, Sam confronts him on his real feelings for Loretta.
 Sam reminds him that Loretta is not real.
 When Roscoe rebuffs her statement asking "What is real, anyway?"
 Sam responds by stating that she is real and she has always been there.
 Sam then kisses Roscoe, but when he does not respond to her affection, Sam is left hurt.
 She gives him Loretta and leaves.
 Later on, Roscoe realizes that Sam was right and soon realizes he may return his feelings for Sam.